-Design Stage Operation Document (for handover to FM) Detailed catalogue and method explanation for resultant system efficiency The performance verification may include within 10% uncertainty. on-site check by BCA officers.
-Technical specifications and / or sample data sheets/ product information for instruments and meters for data logging.
-Calculation of end to end measurement uncertainty Extracts of the instrumentation specifications calibration certificate and brochures Detailed drawings and schematics of the power measurement strategies for the air conditioning system (inclusive estimation of power consumption of air distribution equipment) Extracts of data from logging system for verification of performance.
-Details on how the owners or relevant parties are informed about the performance.
-Commitment to comply with the requirements Purchase Summary
+Design Stage Ор eration Document (for handover to FM) • Detailed catalogue and method explanation for resultant system efficiency • The performance verification may include within 10% uncertainty. on-site check by BCA officers. • Technical specifications and / or sample data sheets/ product information • Extracts of the instrumentation for instruments and meters for data logging. specifications calibration certificate and • Calculation of end to end measurement uncertainty brochures • Detailed drawings and schematics of the power measurement strategies • Extracts of data from logging system for for the air conditioning system (inclusive estimation of power verification of performance. consumption of air distribution equipment) • Details on how the owners or relevant parties are informed about the Purchase performance.
+Summary • Commitment to comply with the requirements